An oral history of the NYC Pride March

 In past years, the Pride March celebrations have gone on for between six and 12 hours.

 The Pride March kicks off at 25th Street and 5th Avenue, then proceeds south on 5th Avenue before heading west on 8th Street.
-After crossing over 6th Avenue, it will continue on Christopher Street passing the Stonewall National Monument.
-It will then turn north on 7th Avenue, passing the New York City AIDS Memorial, before ending at 16th Street and 7th Avenue.
+After crossing over 6th Avenue, it continues on Christopher Street passing the Stonewall National Monument.
+It then turns north on 7th Avenue, passing the New York City AIDS Memorial, before ending at 16th Street and 7th Avenue, per the MTA.

-If you can't make it in person along the route, don't worry.
-For the sixth year in a row, the NYC Pride March will be broadcast on ABC-7.
+If you can't make it in person along the route, the NYC Pride March is typically broadcast on ABC-7.

 Locals share tales of outrageousness, anger and inspiration from the past years of the Pride March